Matt McGrath: Life

 At the 1920 Olympics McGrath was a co-favorite along with fellow Irish American Athletic Club member Patrick Ryan, but finished fifth after injuring his knee during the competition.
 In 1924 he again won the silver medal and is the oldest American track and field medalist ever.
 An off day at the 1928 Final Olympic try-outs barely kept him off the 1928 Olympic team.
 There was a public outcry over McGrath's omission from the team and although he went to Amsterdam after a subscription fund had been raised to pay for his transportation, he was, not surprisingly, not allowed to compete.

-Held ages 35, 40, 45, 50 and 55 American Records in the Hammer Throw (today refereed to as Masters Records).
+Held ages 35, 40, 45, 50 and 55 American Records in the Hammer Throw (today referred to as Masters Records).
 In 2002, three statues honoring Olympic champions with links to Nenagh, Matt McGrath, Johnny Hayes and Bob Tisdall, were unveiled in front of the Nenagh Courthouse.